slac-lcls/ami/doc/testing.md

 Test data flow using canned data from a file data source.
 Test throughput and scaling using a live data source.

+### Multiple client graph modification

+Implement GraphManager and a multi-client test client.
+Test dynamically changing the ROI of a 2D data source.
+This client incorporates scripting and logging capability.

 ### "pick-N" and display intervals

 Using artifical data and a file data source verify correctness of the pick-N pattern and reduction by display intervals.
 Artifical data should recreate  realistic conditions like missing xtc fields.

-### Multiple client graph modification

-Implement GraphManager and a multi-client test client.
-This client incorporates scripting and logging capability.
+Test change-over between pick-M and display intervals multiple times, by sending graph modifications to the GraphManager.

 ### Fail over